Image

 How Many Water Roots Actually Survive Transplant?

 There is no single universal percentage, because survival depends heavily on oxygen availability, substrate structure, and light levels after transplant.
 That said, commercial propagation experience and nursery observations point to a clear pattern: most roots formed in water are shed within the first 2 to 3 weeks after transplant.
 In poorly aerated or constantly saturated mixes, losses can be even higher.
-Many estimates commonly place this range at roughly 70 to 90 percent.
+Industry observation and commercial propagation experience commonly place this range at roughly 70 to 90%.
+This estimated figure reflects practitioner consensus rather than a single controlled study, controlled measurements vary by species, substrate, and oxygen availability, but the directional finding is consistent: the majority of water-formed roots do not persist after transplant.

 This should not be viewed as failure, but as a normal transition, where temporary water roots are discarded and replaced by roots better suited to the new growing environment.